gholmes829/COVID-19-Severity-Predictor/readme.md

 The neural networks' architecture are 10->10->1, using reLu for activation layers and sigmoid for the output layer.<br>

 ## How To Use
-1. Install dependencies
+1. Install Python and React dependencies
-2. Navigate to "client" folder in a terminal and run npm start
+2. Navigate to "client" folder in a terminal and run `npm install`
+3. Navigate to "client" folder in a terminal and run `npm start`
-3. Naviate to "server" folder in a terminal and run python predServer.py
+4. Naviate to "server" folder in a terminal and run `python predServer.py`